we'll be looking at data on Groundhog predictions

 filter(n_predictions > 5) |>

-# add the variables from groundhogs to our groundhog_predictions table
+# add the variables from the groundhogs table to the predictions table and save the result as predictions_groundhogs

-# add the variables from groundhog_predictions to the groundhogs table
+# add the variables from predictions to the groundhogs table

-# add variables from groundhogs to groundhog_predictions where keys appear in both tables
+# add variables from groundhogs to predictions where keys appear in both tables

-# add variables from groundhogs to groundhog_predictions.
+# add variables from groundhogs to predictions.
 Add rows even if the groundhog isn't in groundhog_predictions

 Bonus Exercises